bwat47/joplin-copy-as-html/CODE_DOCUMENTATION.md

 - **User Visibility**: Errors are displayed as red text in output rather than hidden
 - **Logging**: Console logging for debugging while maintaining user experience
 - **Timeout Protection**: Resource fetching has timeout limits with proper cleanup to prevent memory leaks
-- **Simple Deduplication**: Prevents duplicate requests for the same resource within a single operation

 ### Performance Considerations